Dance Hall Days

-"Dance Hall Days" is a song by English new wave band Wang Chung.
-It was originally released as a single in 1982 when the band was called Huang Chung, then it was re-recorded and re-released a year later in 1983 for the studio album Points on the Curve.
-It was the band's only single to make the top 40 charts in the UK, narrowly missing the top 20.
+"Dance Hall Days" is a song by the English new wave band Wang Chung.
+It was originally released as a single in 1982 when the band was called Huang Chung, then it was re-recorded and released a year later in 1983 for the studio album Points on the Curve.
+It was the band's only single to make the top 40 in the UK.
 In the US, it peaked at No. 16 on the Billboard Hot 100 and went to number one on the Dance Club Songs chart.